GRADE & CLASS COMPATIBILITY FOR ALL LOCKNUTS

 EFFECTS OF PLATING & COATINGS ON ALL-METAL LOCKNUT THREAD FIT

-Most electroplating layers are thin (.0005 to .0003) and have no meaningful effect on thread fit.
-Organic type plating finishes are thick in comparison (.0003 to .0006).
+Most electroplating layers are thin (.00005 to .0003) and have no meaningful effect on thread fit.
+Organic type plating finishes are thick in comparison (.0003 to .0008 even up to .0015).
 Unless these thicker coatings are accommodated in the assembly, high torque or galling are likely to occur.

 EFFECTS OF ELECTROPLATING ON ALL-METAL LOCKNUT PREVAILING TORQUE